 Hello over there.
 I’m Liz Lamoreux.

-I’m a guide who hosts the Be Present Retreats, which are gatherings in the Pacific Northwest that bring women together to play with paint and paper and words, to talk about the true stories, to connect deeply with kindred spirits, and to begin to chart a course toward where they most want to go in their lives.
+I host the Be Present Retreats, which are gatherings in the Pacific Northwest that bring people together to play with paint and paper and words, to talk about the true stories, to connect deeply with kindred spirits, and to begin to chart a course toward where they most want to go in their lives.

-I’m a maker who designs and creates jewelry and gathers tools and talismans for my shop Soul Mantras.
+I create jewelry and gather tools and talismans for my shop Soul Mantras.

-I’m a curator of inspiration and favorite things over on Pinterest, where daily I share my finds with more than 3.5 million people.
+I also curate inspiration and favorite things over on Pinterest, where I share my finds with more than 3.5 million people.

 If we were having tea together today, here’s what I’d want you to know: